jraleigh34/hello-world/README.md

 # hello-world
 this is a short description by jr
-...and "more of this later", says Stosh
+...and "more of this later", says Stosh G